KiraCore/docs/spec/cli/sekaid/order-book.md

 ## Create Order Book

-The `sekaicli tx kiraHub createOrderBook <BASE> <QUOTE> <MNEMONIC>` command allows to create a custom orderbook for any particular set of two assets.
+The `sekaid tx kiraHub createOrderBook <BASE> <QUOTE> <MNEMONIC>` command allows to create a custom orderbook for any particular set of two assets.

 <details>
 <summary>Command Example</summary>